-Ask Joan: When the Doctor Suggest Strength Training
+Ask Joan: When the Doctor Suggests Strength Training

 Q. At my most recent checkup, my doctor suggested I start doing strength training.
 I am in my late 60s and consider myself pretty active.
 I go for walks, either by myself or with friends, several times a week.
 Do I really need to start lifting weights at my age?